dotnet/performance/src/benchmarks/gc/GC.Infrastructure/README.md

 The path to this file can be passed in as an optional argument for the ``microbenchmarks`` command and can be invoked in the following manner:

-1. ```cd C:\Infrastructure\GC.Infrastructure\bin\Release\net7.0```
+1. ```cd C:\Infrastructure\GC.Infrastructure\bin\Release\net7.0```.
-2. ``.\GC.Infrastructure.exe microbenchmarks --configuration  C:\Infrastructure\ExampleConfigurations\Microbenchmark\Microbenchmarks_Server.yaml --invocationCountPSV C:\GC.Analysis.API\ExampleConfigurations\Microbenchmark\MicrobenchmarkInvocationCounts.psv``
+2. ``.\GC.Infrastructure.exe microbenchmarks --configuration  C:\Infrastructure\ExampleConfigurations\Microbenchmark\Microbenchmarks_Server.yaml --invocationCountPSV C:\GC.Analysis.API\ExampleConfigurations\Microbenchmark\MicrobenchmarkInvocationCounts.psv``.

-### ASP.NET Benchmarks
+##### ASP.NET Benchmarks

 To run the infrastructure on a specific set of ASP.NET Benchmarks such as the suite comprising of The Json Min, Fortunes ETF and the Stage1gRPC run the following:

-1. ``cd C:\Infrastructure\GC.Infrastructure\bin\Release\net7.0``
+1. ``cd C:\Infrastructure\GC.Infrastructure\bin\Release\net7.0``.
-2. ``.\GC.Infrastructure.exe aspnetbenchmarks --configuration C:\GC.Analysis.API\ExampleConfigurations\ASPNetBenchmarks\ASPNetBenchmarks.yaml``
+2. ``.\GC.Infrastructure.exe aspnetbenchmarks --configuration C:\GC.Analysis.API\ExampleConfigurations\ASPNetBenchmarks\ASPNetBenchmarks.yaml``.

-#### Uploading Only A Subset of the Binaries
+###### Uploading Only A Subset of the Binaries

 The ASP.NET benchmarks can be run without any of the users changes however, if the user wants to upload modified binaries with their changes, it is advisable to only upload those as long as they are compatible with the version of .NET runtime you wish to test against.
 Currently, the default framework to run these tests is net8.0.

 This can be accomplished in 2 steps:

 1. Copy over the binaries you want to change to a new empty folder.
 2. Set the run's corerun path in the configuration to that of a folder with just the copied over binaries.

 As an example, if I were to only update ``gc.cpp`` and build a standalone ``clrgc.dll``, I would copy the binary to a folder such as the following, update the ``runs`` section of the configuration and point to the folder containing the binary; NOTE: the environment variable ``COMPlus_GCName`` must be set in this case: